-There comes a point in every freelancer's life when things become stale and unmoving.
+There comes the point in every freelancer's life when things become stale and unmoving.
 All too often, we get our heads down, work incredibly hard and then find ourselves stuck in a rut.

 Stuck dilemma #1: Creativity has dried up

-Stuck dilemma #2: You're literally stuck to your desk
+Stuck dilemma #2: You're chained to your desk

-The 9-5 routine just doesn't wash anymore.
-You're at your desk from 7am and are still there at 9pm.
-And that's just the weekends.
+The 9-5 routine doesn't wash anymore.
+You're at your office from 7 am and are still there at 9 pm.
+And that's only at the weekends.

 Stuck dilemma #3: You're stuck in low pay

 You're suffering from low pay and struggling to make ends meet.
 You might not be charging enough.
 You might lack the right admin systems.
-You could be missing out on opportunities to organically grow your clients and boost profits.
+You could be missing out on opportunities to grow your clients and boost profits organically.

 Get real and start taking yourself seriously.
 You're in control of how much you charge for your time, so increase your day rate and ensure you're always logging your time for any work, including time spent on phone calls and meetings.
-Justify your increased day rate by improving your website, branding and even your personal appearance.
-Be confident, be bold and take steps to find bigger projects through your own marketing.
-In fact, business development should be something you tackle every day – you should always be searching for bigger clients.
+Justify your increased day rate by improving your website, branding and even your appearance.
+Be confident, be bold and take steps to find bigger projects through your marketing.
+Business development should be something you tackle every day – you should always be searching for bigger clients.

 Stuck dilemma #4: Holidays don't exist anymore